 We all want our own voices to heard, and we all want to make sense of the ever-increasing number of perspectives on our world that are available online, in print, and on broadcast news.

-We’re all familiar with the feeling of cognitive dissonance, when suddenly we’re forced to hold two contradicting ideas in our heads.
-Maybe we’ve just heard unflattering news about someone we respected, or have been presented with facts that challenge a deeply held worldview.
+While a greater number of voices seems like a net positive for our democracy, it also increases the likelihood of cognitive dissonance, when suddenly we’re forced to hold two contradicting ideas in our heads.
+Maybe we hear unflattering news about someone we respected, or are presented with facts that challenge a deeply held worldview.
 As any communications expert will tell you, we tend to deal with this kind of dissonance by simply rejecting the new information as incorrect, unreliable, or purposefully misleading.

 NPR recently ran a story on this topic that went a little deeper, exploring how partisan beliefs interacted with challenging facts.
 Dartmouth College political scientist Brendan Nyhan and Georgia State’s Jason Reifler began looking into why it is, for instance, that Democrats currently believe the president has little control over gas prices, while six years ago they believed that President Bush could do something to lower them.
 Republicans have just as predictably switched position on this issue.
 Partisans, it seems, can reject facts they earlier believed – facts that probably don’t mean much to them, really – in order to stay aligned with their party loyalty.

 Party loyalty is one way to describe a more deeply held worldview, but I think an even better term is core values.
 We belong to certain political parties because they have become a stand-in for those values.
 So we reject or accept facts that question or support our party loyalty (the president has little control over gas prices) because doing so reinforces our belief that our core values are right.
 And that we are right.
 President = party = core values = core identity.
 So it’s important to us that our party's president does the right thing.